CIRCL/dma-frontend/README.md

 ## Config web/DMAconfig.py

-In the web/DMAconfig.py file you need to change the following 3 variables and 1 function:
+In the web/DMAconfig.py file you need to change the following 4 variables and 1 function:

 ```
 ADMINS
 BASE_URL
+MYPROXYHOST
 UPLOAD_FOLDER

 def mail(to="your.address@example.com", subject="[DMA] #fail where is the subject", message="I pity you fool!
 Please provide a message."):